Principle of Inclusion and Exclusion

 Application 2

-Let S be the set of 14 students and be the properties that a students attends the course
+Let S be the set of 14 students and

 Philosophy, Economic, Chinese respectively.